supatechie/react_node_rate_limit_client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## In case you made any change on the server side by changing the port number to another number

+If you changed the port number in the server directory, ensure you open config in the **src** directory and change it **API_URL** to match your url respectively.

+If you don't understand, watch the you channel on how i configured the two server url to match each other.

+## About Hosting
+Ensure the value of `homepage` in `package.json` matches your domain to host this app

 ### `npm test`